tenzir/tenzir/rfc/001-composable-pipelines.md

 vast exec 'matcher load --name=ips' < ips.flatbuffer
 ```

+Here, `matcher load<Flatbuffer, Void>` is the operator that updates the remote
+matcher state.

-The `matcher` sub-command `match` does the actual matching:
+Finally, the `matcher` sub-command `match` does the actual matching:

 ```bash
 vast pull 'where #type == "suricata.flow" |
            matcher match --on=:addr ips'
 ```

+### Pipeline Management

-The above is a locally running pipeline, but most likely I want this to run at a
+The above is a locally running pipeline, but most likely we want this to run at
-node.
-This begs the challenge: how do we manage all these pipelines?
-With a
+a node remotely, independent of where the client is.
+This begs the challenge:
+how do we manage all these pipelines?
+As with all other VAST functions, there
-client command (and ideally also a REST API):
+could be a client command.

 ```bash
 # Show all pipelines: